 - Traditionally, gurudwara halwa is made ONLY with wheat flour.
-But at times, I have add 1 teaspoon sooji (semolina) to this recipe and it tastes great.
+But at times, I have added 1 teaspoon sooji (semolina) to this recipe and it tastes great.
 Sooji adds a great texture and crunch to this halwa.

 From my kitchen to yours a simple yet easy recipe of Wheat Halwa- Kada Prasad.
-Do give it a try and if possible share some of your yummy pictures with me at facebook.

 Wheat Halwa- Kada Prasad